dbuscombe-usgs/doodle_labeller/README.md

 ### Labeling videos

 I made a series of videos that demonstrate how to use the software using example data provided in this repository.
-My commentary gives more detailed information on how to label, and how the software works

-1. [Video 1](https://drive.google.com/file/d/1UuOWLXk7se-XsTCpKxscNA5vkGtSA8Tz/view?usp=sharing): Creating a binary mask of water / no water, using no pre-masking
+1. [Video 1](https://drive.google.com/file/d/184XUSYgHKD2QRjyR1oUnzEDfeBmKDNaK/view?usp=sharing): Creating a binary mask of water / no water, using no pre-masking (on two sample images)
-2. [Video 2](https://drive.google.com/file/d/1KGuB_DzrQUMOapllfz7j9tbaeRT9BMEO/view?usp=sharing): Creating a binary mask of vegetation / no vegetation, using pre-masking
+2. [Video 2](https://drive.google.com/file/d/1oiIBWeANwr23qKnJqOf6fpFUZSuQTVq4/view?usp=sharing): Creating a binary mask of vegetation / no vegetation, using pre-masking (on two sample images)
-3. [Video 3](https://drive.google.com/file/d/1AF3rmi--bHFiryWU-sTD94ZlFnDWlxJA/view?usp=sharing): Creating a binary mask of anthropogenic classes / no anthro, using pre-masking
-4. [Video 4](https://drive.google.com/file/d/1Il4PdvLT35IXlQg47Mq0tcs_Ff0I04iN/view?usp=sharing): Creating a multiclass label images of substrates, using pre-masking
+3. [Video 3](https://drive.google.com/file/d/1TkU2cxy7sLdEPAF9cXee4Eo7VtDE9RZs/view?usp=sharing): Creating a multiclass label images of substrates, using pre-masking (on two sample images)
-5. [Video 5](https://drive.google.com/file/d/1YNxE91cBBr6IRCLd2mXliyYoyMxLNbnY/view?usp=sharing): Merging multiclass label images of substrates with binary masks of water, vegetation, and anthro
+4. [Video 4](https://drive.google.com/file/d/1QwKWklMF8lop0uVqWxWX1NEtvDcjAnrU/view?usp=sharing): Merging multiclass label images of substrates with binary masks of water, and vegetation (on two sample images)

 ### Clone the github repo